 The humanitarian crisis is worsening each day in Ethiopia’s Tigray region.
 People are facing death, injury and trauma.
 Women and children are reporting instances of violent sexual assault.
 Health facilities, schools and other public infrastructure have been destroyed, looted or are being used as shelter for internally displaced persons.

 When natural and civil disasters strike, Humanity & Inclusion has to act fast.
 With their regular gifts, our first responders make that possible.

 Humanity & Inclusion in Ethiopia

-Humanity & Inclusion has been working in Ethiopia since 1986, with a mission to improve access to humanitarian services for people with disabilities.
-Currently, the organization is working to improve the living conditions of vulnerable people in Ethiopia and to ensure the inclusion of refugees and internally displaced persons.
+Humanity & Inclusion has been working in Ethiopia since 1986, with a mission to improve access to humanitarian services for people with disabilities, ensure children with disabilities can go to school and adults with disabilities are able to work, and that they are included in their communities.

-Humanity & Inclusion has been in Ethiopia for more than 33 years, fostering an inclusive culture for ALL people with disabilities and who are vulnerable.
+Humanity & Inclusion has been in Ethiopia since 1986, fostering an inclusive culture for ALL people with disabilities and who are living in situations of extreme circumstances.
 Over time, we have evolved our work to meet the dynamic needs of the communities where we serve.